bhall2001/moduops-www/frontend/docs/overview.md

 # Getting to Know ModuOps

-The original use cases for ModuOps comes from Free-mo Operators.
-ModuOps takes into account the nuances of operating plans for Modular layouts.
-Club and home layouts also had a hand in steering ModuOps development.
+ModuOps (pronounced 'mod-you-ops') was initially developed with Free-mo Operators in mind, but it’s evolved to meet the needs of all types of modular layouts.
+It’s been shaped by feedback from clubs and home layout enthusiasts alike, making it a versatile tool for anyone interested in adding operations to their model railroad.

-A Free-mo layout has many unique characteristics not found with other Model Railroad setups:
+A modular Free-mo layout stands out in several ways:

-- Layout is unique at each setup
+- Each setup is completely unique.
-- Layout will never exist again
+- The layout only exists for a day or two.
-- Layout exists for only a day or 2.
+- It will never be recreated in the exact same way.
-- Starting state of the layout is unknown
+- The starting state of the layout is unknown.
-- Crew errors occur but should be self-correcting
+- Crew mistakes happen but should fix themselves as operations progress.
-- Rolling stock administration is cumbersome and error-prone
+- Managing rolling stock can be tricky and prone to errors.

-ModuOps is based on the original Mad River and Big Timber (MRBT) software.
-With this in mind and the constraints listed above, this Chapter helps new users understand some design decisions of the Application.
-ModuOps' features directly stem from the prior experience with MRBT and New England Free-mo.
+- ModuOps is built based on the characteristics of the Mad River and Big Timber (MRBT) software, and this guide explains some of the design choices behind the app.
+Many of its features stem from experience with MRBT and New England Free-mo, shaped by the challenges these setups face.

 ## The ModuOps Difference